Meet the Silversmiths

 Our Handmade Bali Silver is made piece by piece in a painstaking process that requires enormous skill and patience.
-Every little silver ball, every tiny filigree wire is made and applied by hand.
-Most of the silversmiths at our production facility are young men and women who have trained for many years.
+Every little silver ball, every tiny filigree, wire is made and applied by hand.
+Most of the silversmiths at our production facility come from a long lineage of metal smithing and have trained for many years.